kelseygonzalez/AU-STAT412-612/content/assignment/07-lab.markdown

-7. Working with sets
+8. Working with sets
-    + Create a table called "high_altitude" that contains the faa and name of only altitudes above 5000.
+    + Create a table called "high_altitude" that contains the faa and full name of the aiport only altitudes above 5000.
-    + Create a second table called "low_arr_delay" and display the faa and name of airports with an average arrival delay under 3.
+    + Create a second table called "low_arr_delay" and display the faa and full name of airports with an average arrival delay under 3.
     + Which airlines are both high_altitude and low_arr_delay?
     + Which airports are in low_arr_delay but not in high_altitude?
     + Combine these two dataframes into one using a function we learned this week.